What is Cassia

 Cinnamomum Cassia oil is used for athlete’s foot, a condition that can occur from walking on communal shower floors and saunas as well as swimming pools.
 Cinnamomum cassia is a well known and highly regarded antifungal agent.

 Killing Viral Infections

 A virus is smaller than a single cell bacteria, so small that ordinary microscopes cannot detect it.
-More difficult to eradicate than bacteria, viruses are hampered by the cinnamaldehyde in cassia oil.
-Cassia is widely accepted as being an effective antiviral.
+More difficult to eradicate than bacteria, viruses are hampered by the cinnamaldehyde in cinnamomum cassia oil.
+Cinnamomum cassia is widely accepted as being an effective antiviral.